How probiotics can potentially support immune health and are digestive probiotics a real thing?

 Gut microbiome bacteria and your immune system

 How can something so tiny have such a huge impact?
 It’s because in order to survive in the body, our gut bacteria have developed sophisticated ways of communicating with their world.
 Gut bacteria are able to protect the health of the gut by fighting off bad bacteria, which they do by competing for space and resources, in addition to making substances like bacteriocins that kill off harmful bugs2.
-As part of their normal metabolism, some gut bacteria create metabolites such as short chain fatty acids that can decrease damaging inflammation, alter production of immune cells or strengthen the immune defense barrier1,2,5.
+As part of their normal metabolism, some intestinal microbiota creates metabolites such as short chain fatty acids that can decrease damaging inflammation, alter production of immune cells or strengthen the immune defense barrier1,2,5.
 If gut bacteria can do all this, can a probiotic do the same?

 How do probiotics work?

 What are probiotics?
 Probiotics are beneficial bacteria, often part of the natural human gut microbiome, that have the power to influence our health2.
-Probiotic bacteria can be found in small amounts in fermented foods, such as yogurt, sauerkraut and kombucha.
-You can also find higher doses (typically in the billions of live cells) in supplement form.
+Probiotic bacteria can be found in small amounts in fermented probiotic foods, such as yogurt, sauerkraut and kombucha.
+You can also find higher doses (typically in the billions of live cells) in probiotic supplement form.

 How to choose an effective, science-based probiotics for gut health

 While the science of probiotics is promising, this does not mean that all probiotics for gut health will be effective.
 There is a big gulf between what is happening in the research and what you find on store shelves.
 Many products on the market do not conduct any clinical research, meaning that you can’t be sure that what you are buying is effective.
-What’s more, because probiotics are living organisms, each strain – or combination of strains – may have different potential effects.
+What’s more, because probiotics are living organisms, each probiotic strain – or combination of strains – may have different potential effects.
 You can’t take the research on one probiotic and apply it to another.

-It can make choosing a probiotic feel a bit overwhelming – but it doesn’t have to be.
+It can make choosing a probiotic supplement feel a bit overwhelming – but it doesn’t have to be.
 Instead, tools like the Clinical Guide to Probiotics (www.probioticchart.ca) help take the guesswork out of choosing a probiotic.
 The guide outlines which probiotics have evidence to support their use, and which uses they are best suited for.

-Our gut bacteria play an important role in our digestive and immune wellness.
+Our gut bacteria play an important role in our digestive health and immune wellness.
 While there is much more to learn about how probiotics influence our health, there is great potential for digestive probiotics to become an integral part of our self-care habits so always be sure to talk to your doctor, pharmacist or dietitian about whether probiotics are right for you.